 What is a character encoding, and why should I care?

 If you use anything other than the most basic characters needed for English, people may not be able to read your text unless you say what character encoding you used.

 For example, you may intend the text to look like this:

 but it may actually display like this:

-Not only does inadequate encoding information spoil the readability of displayed text, but it may mean that your data cannot be found by a search, or reliably processed in a number of other ways.
+Not only does inadequate encoding information spoil the readability of displayed text, but it may mean that your data cannot be found by a search engine, or reliably processed in a number of other ways.

 Basically, you can visualise this by assuming that all characters are stored in computers using a code, like the ciphers used in espionage.
 A character encoding provides a key to unlock (ie. crack) the code.
 It is a set of mappings between the bytes representing numbers in the computer and characters in the coded character set.
 Without the key, the data looks like garbage.

 Unfortunately, there are many different character sets and character encodings, ie. many different ways of mapping between bytes, code points and characters.
-The following panel provides more detail for those who are interested.
+The section Additional information provides a little more detail for those who are interested.